engpol/JonesLabFIJIScripts/README.md

 Once the Macro is finished running, it will save your results to a CSV file in every experimental folder titled "Results".

+<strong><h2>MESNA Macro</strong></h2>

+This macro is for analysing MESNA experiments (i.e. where you want to see difference in fluorescence intensity of cell containing regions before and after administration of some condition.
+The only key difference here is to select the order of channels.
+This macro again expects a single image stack.
+I've had quite a lot of issue with memory leak writing this macro, which I think is caused by running BaSiC on an interleaved stack possibly?
+I don't what else could have caused it.

 <strong><h2>Live Cell Imaging Macro</strong></h2>

 This Macro is for analysing live cell imaging experiments looking at quantifying fluoresence intensity from the cell soma - e.g. Calcium/cAMP(CADDIS) imaging.
 For it to work off the bat, it expectes a timeseries of N x N grid of fluorescent images.
 Also, this macro is run on a folder containing single experiment, unlike the receptor expression macro I've written above, so you'll need to run it as a batch process to run it on several experiments.
 Going forward, I think this makes more sense as it will save shuffling experiments around folders in case you only want to analyse one experiment.